Avoid Pest Control Scams in Alto, TX

 Licensing

-Texas pest control pros must have a Structural Pest Control license from the Texas Department of Agriculture (TDA).
-Ask for the license number and verify it on the TDA's online lookup tool.
+In Texas, commercial pest control applicators must be licensed by the Texas Department of Agriculture (TDA).
+Ask for their license number and verify it online through the TDA's Pesticide License Search tool.
+Also confirm the business holds a Structural Pest Control Business License.

 References